 Changing College Conferences (Air Date 5/25/13)

 San Jose State is moving from the Western Athletic Conference to the Mountain West, continuing its long-standing participation in NCAA Division I-A intercollegiate athletics.
 Equal Time reporter Brittany Cohen examines why conferences make a difference to collegiate athletic programs.
 Interviewees include players, coaches, Sports Information Director Lawrence Fan, SJSU Athletic Director Gene Bleymaier and US Berkeley Sports Sociologist Dr. Harry Edwards.

 Hypnosis (Air Date 5/18/13)

 Equal Time reporter Tim Vantress explores the power of hypnosis.
 From weight loss to smoking cessation, hypnotists offer help to their clients.
+Many medical institutions are beginning to accept the hypnotic form of therapy.
 How does it work, and who can it help?
 Interviewees include Bay Area hypnotists Rose Stein, Stephen Massaro, Dorothy Tyo, and Michael Disend, as well as clients.

 Targeting Gun Violence (Air Date 5/11/13)

 Advertising students are trying to come up with campaigns that will convince city dwellers to leave guns down.
 As a defense measure, universities are training professors how to react in the event of a shooter on campus.
 Alicia Moore interviews Advertising Professor John De La Cruz, University Police Sgt.
 Manuel Aguayo, independent gun policy researcher Guy Smith, Shika Hamilton with the Brady Campaign to Prevent Gun Violence, Mayra Barerra with Women Against Gun Violence, SJSU Human Rights Director Will Armeline.